Last Updated On:

 7. Affiliate Links or Codes

-If you’re planning on sharing any unique discount codes or affiliate links with your influencers, your agreement must mention them.
-It should also mention what percentage of sales generated (if any) can the influencer earn as commission.
+Then your agreement must mention them.
+It should also mention what percentage of sales generated (if any) can the influencer earn as a commission.

 Image via Instagram